 We know that the process of obtaining a student visa can take time in some countries.
 If your I-20 expires before you obtain your visa, return the original I-20 to our office and we will send you a new I-20.
 If the Embassy asks for further documentation from the University concerning your admission, let us know what is required, and we will do our best to help.

 All students are required to obtain health clearance from the Student Health Center, which is located on campus.
 Students are not allowed to attend classes without verification of health clearance.
-It costs approximately $150.00 if all immunizations are needed (two MMR doses lifetime and one TD within the last 10 years).
+It costs approximately $150.00 if all immunizations are needed (two MMR doses on or after the students first birthday and one TD within the last 10 years).
 If you plan to live in the dormitories, the Meningococcal Vaccination is also required (ages 22 and under).
 It costs an additional $95.00.
 There may also be an additional $50.00 charge for tuberculosis diagnosis.
 Bring a copy of your immunization records with you, in English, if possible.
 If you have not had these injections, wait and get them in Reno.
 Please be aware: the health clearance process will involve a blood test drawn by the Student Health Center.

 Upon arrival, F-1 students will be required to enroll in the university medical insurance.
 Medical insurance from your country (sometimes called Travelers Insurance) is recommended for pre-existing health conditions only; students without a pre-existing condition must enroll in our University insurance plan.
 University medical insurance is optional for non F-1 students.
 All students taking one or more classes must enroll in the Student Health Center, and pay the fee of approximately $90.00 per semester.